 Since the law took effect on July 1, 2011, very few tickets have been written for violation of Indiana Code 9-21-8-59.
 Unless a driver admits to having broken the law, it would be difficult to prove as access to the phone by law enforcement is denied without a Court Order.
 Whiteland Town Marshal Rick Shipp told 24-hour News 8 partner, The Daily Journal, that police departments can get cellphone records only by court order and wouldn’t have the time to do so during a typical traffic stop.

 So while the law as written has made it difficult to enforce, it has brought the issue of texting and driving to the forefront.
 Most drivers are aware of the dangers inherent in distracted driving.
 Many will wait until they have arrived at their destination or at the very least until they are stopped in traffic.
 But the best solution would be to wear a Bluetooth device compatible with your cell phone, become comfortable using the device and routinely sync it with your cell phone before leaving home.

 Attorneys experienced in litigation of texting and driving crashes

-The law firm of Ward & Ward is experienced in personal injury laws that may govern your financial recovery as a party injured by a negligent driver.
-If you or someone you know has been injured due to someone else’s negligent behavior, contact the law firm of Ward & Ward for a free analysis.
+Ward & Ward Law Firm is experienced in personal injury laws that may govern your financial recovery as a party injured by a negligent driver.
+If you or someone you know has been injured due to someone else’s negligent behavior, contact a personal injury lawyer in Indianapolis, IN the law firm of Ward & Ward for a free analysis.